RyanBerliner/ryanberliner.github.io/_posts/2017-04-26-image-with-jekyll.markdown

 ---

 This website was looking really boring, so I thought this would be a good time for me to figure out images.
-Well, not the image part, the how to organize and access them in jekyll's file organization.
+Well, not the image part, but figuring out how to organize and access them in jekyll's file organization.

 I decided the best route was just to make an `img` directory at the root of my